Subscribe to changes

 # Catch-up subscriptions

 This subscription specifies a starting point, in the form of an event number or transaction file position.
-You call the function for events from the starting point until the end of the stream, and then for subsequently written events.
+You call the function for events from the starting point until the end of the stream, and then for subsequently appended events.

-For example, if you specify a starting point of 50 when a stream has 100 events, the subscriber can expect to see events 51 through 100, and then any events are subsequently written until you drop or close the subscription.
+For example, if you specify a starting point of 50 when a stream has 100 events, the subscriber can expect to see events 51 through 100, and then any events are subsequently appended until you drop or close the subscription.